cloudarxiv/mps-gpu-plugin/README.md

   --create-namespace
 ```

-If you want to install the plugin from a cloned repo, you can directly run:
+If you want to install the plugin from a cloned repo, you can directly run the command below after cloning the repo on your local machine.

 ```bash
 helm install deployments/helm/nvidia-device-plugin \